-Is your Dark Espresso safe for Super Automatica machines?
+Is your Dark Espresso safe for super-automatic espresso machines?

 Yes!
 All of our dark roast coffees are roasted a touch lighter to avoid any

 spotting of oils on the surface of the coffee beans.
-Super Automatica coffee machines should not use overly oily coffee, which we avoid at all costs.
+Super-automatic coffee machines should not use overly oily coffee, which we avoid at all costs.